 The Diversity Pipeline — Myth or Reality?
 In conversation With Kobie Hatcher

-Technology is single-handedly the most fast-paced, dynamic, innovation-centric industry that is shaping the future of education.
+Technology is single-handedly the most fast-paced, dynamic, innovation-centric industry that is shaping the future.
 To allow such thinking and style — diversity in thought is crucial.
 How else will the best minds collaborate to create fresh, creative ideas?
 Most companies and executives in the technology industry understand the need for diverse hiring efforts.
 The conversation however has shifted now from “why” to “how”.

 “As of last year, there were 3.6 million job openings in the tech sector — and somehow they were screening out all the highly qualified students we work with, but now we are screening them back in.
 And I have to say, we probably learn more from the students than they learn from us — it’s a really enriching experience for both parties involved.

 “After 8 years of operation, we have also come to realize the economic impact our program is having.
 A lot of our students come from relatively low-income households, and when they enter the tech industry fully prepared, they can expect to earn a starting salary of $100,000 or more annually.
 Right now, the average Black or brown household income is $40,000.
 See that difference?
 The New Technologists affects not just our students, but their families as well.
 The big firms we partner with usually measure success in terms of how many successful candidates they can recruit as compared to their competitors.
 However, we measure success very differently.
 How many of our students are now supporting their families via just one income?
 How many are becoming first-time how owners?
 What are their promotional trajectories looking like at work?
 The New Technologists prepares these students for a successful professional career and helps shape their personal lives as well.”

 My work centers around driving impact.
 I lead digital transformations that deploy technology to bring about positive…

 Kobie Hatcher - President - Cyborg Mobile | LinkedIn